prompted365/fire-enrich/README.md

 ### Process Flow

-1.  **Upload & Parse**: Upload a CSV with emails.
-The system extracts the company domain from each email.
+1.  **Upload & Parse**: Upload a CSV with your contact identifiers (emails, domains, etc.).
+The system extracts useful details like company domains.
 2.  **Field Selection**: Choose the data points you need, from company descriptions to funding stages.
 3.  **Sequential Agent Execution**: Agents activate in phases, each building on previous discoveries for maximum accuracy.
 4.  **Parallel Searches Per Phase**: Within each phase, multiple searches run concurrently using the {{SCRAPER_SERVICE_NAME}} API.